 Clients are everything in the website design business.
 They are as important to you as it is blood to the human body.
 Without them there is no life, no business, no money and you would be forced to shut your doors.

 Referrals Are Gold In Business

 In the beginning, all the jobs come in the form of referrals.
-In most cases, there are no formal R.F.P (Request for Proposal) processes.
-Usually, when we are looking for new doctor or lawyer you end up asking people who you trust, for names and contacts of such people.
+In most cases, there is no formal R.F.P (Request for Proposal) processes.
+Usually, when we are looking for a new doctor or lawyer you end up asking people who you trust, for names and contacts of such people.
 It’s a lot faster than doing research and coming up with names yourself and it’s better because instead of relying on some stranger who posted in some blog online; you get the information you need from a person you trust.
 Not only that, you get to know the background story which usually strengthens your resolve.
 If they don’t like the service they had, they wouldn’t recommend those people to you.

 The base factor is always trust.

 For the sake of argument let’s assume that you developed back pain after an intense weekend of football.
 First, you will go through memory trying to remember your friend or your relative who had similar pain.